 Homeschooling in Japan

-Elementary and junior high school are compulsory in Japan, whereas high school is optional, so parents must request permission from their “enrolled” school to homeschool their children.
-The “enrolled school” is typically the school assigned based on the expat's address, but school for the middle grades subscribes to different appointments according to the specific city or district.
+Elementary and junior high school are compulsory in Japan, whereas high school is optional, so parents must request permission from their 'enrolled' school to homeschool their children.
+The 'enrolled school' is typically the school assigned based on the expat's address, but schools for the middle grades subscribe to different appointments according to the specific city or district.

 In principle, schools generally understand the situation and agreeing to the expat's request makes their job easier, particularly if the school does not have English support.